Constance of France, Princess of Antioch: Regent

-Constance acted as regent on behalf of her son and took the title of Queen as a daughter of the King of France.
+Constance acted as regent on behalf of her son and took the title of queen as a daughter of a king of France.
 In 1113, she was expelled by the Baresi who made the archbishop Riso their leader instead.
 She retained, however, control over Canosa and seized the cathedral, possibly in order to build the mausoleum of Bohemond.
 Ultimately, Pope Paschal II intervened to allow the bishop back into his own cathedral.

 In 1116 she was kidnapped by Alexander of Conversano who imprisoned her in Matera.
 Upon her release, she returned with 200 knights to ransack his lands.
 She was back in Bari in 1117 due to her improving relations with bishop Riso.
 However, Riso was soon murdered for his alliance with Constance and in 1119 she was imprisoned by Grimoald Alferanites, who proclaimed himself Lord of Bari.
 Constance was released in 1120 on the intervention of Roger II of Sicily and the Pope, but in exchange for her release, Constance had to give up the regency over her son.
 She died on 14 September 1125.